 In 2017, Katy Perry became the first artist to have three Diamond-certified songs from the RIAA.
 Her new certification for "Roar" joined her previously Diamond-certified songs "Dark Horse" and "Firework".

-In 2017, Katy Perry received a Nation Equality Award from the Human Rights Campaign for "using her powerful voice and international platform to speak out for LGBTQ equality".
+In 2017, Katy Perry received a Nation Equality Award from Human Rights Campaign for "using her powerful voice and international platform to speak out for LGBTQ equality".
 During her acceptance speech, she discussed having bisexual experiences, her fluid sexuality, and thanked the LGBTQ+ community.

-In 2017, a jury determined Hollister had intentionally interfered with Perry's real estate deal and awarded $5 million in compensatory damages—$3.47 million to the archdiocese and $1.57 million to Perry's company.
+In 2017, a jury determined Hollister had intentionally interfered with Katy Perry's real estate deal and awarded $5 million in compensatory damages—$3.47 million to the archdiocese and $1.57 million to Perry's company.
 The judge later imposed an additional $10 million in punitive damages, divided between Perry and the archdiocese.

 In March 2018, Katy Perry began serving as a judge on the sixteenth season of American Idol, with a $25-million salary.

-In August 2018, Witness: The Tour concluded.
+In August 2018, Katy Perry concluded her Witness: The Tour.

 In 2018, Katy Perry topped Forbes' "Highest-Paid Women in Music" listing and ranked at number four on the "Highest-Paid Female Celebrities" list, with earnings of $83 million.